 Without these, Claude guesses.
 With them, Claude can validate its own work before presenting it to you.

 Skills are custom slash commands stored in .claude/skills/.
 They turn complex, multi-step workflows into one-line commands.
+The difference from CLAUDE.md: CLAUDE.md loads every session and shapes general behavior.
+Skills load on demand and handle specific, repeatable tasks.

 When to Create a Skill